EntCollNet/BugFlow/README.md

 # Bug Flow
-Bug flow is a community resource for entomological collection digitization workflows and modules.
+Bug flow is a community resource for developing and sharing entomological collection digitization workflows and modules.

 ## Digitization in context
 Understanding _why_ we digitize our collections objects drives the elements of a successful workflow.
 We digitize our collections for three broad reasons: